StareInTheAir/dldu-points/README.md

 - Insert your sheet id into the URL: `https://CENSORED_DOMAIN.com/?sheetId=YOUR_SHEET_ID_HERE`
 - Create a new browser source and use the URL you just created.
 - Set the width to 350 and the height to 500.
 Width and height can be adjusted to your needs.
 The website automatically uses all available space.
+- Check `Shutdown source when not visible` to save resources.

 <img alt="Screenshot of OBS browser source window with all textfields filled" src="docs/06-browser-source.png" width="350" />